leandigo/tagbox/README.rst

 Keyboard Bindings
 -----------------

-* When the autocomplete suggestions box is shown you can use the Up and Down arrow keys on the keyboard to navigate between the choices that match the string you've entered.
+* When the autocomplete suggestions box is shown you can use the Up and Down arrow keys on the keyboard to navigate between the choices
+* When the choices matrix is shown, you can use the Up and Down arrow keys to navigate between the choices that match the string you've entered
 * You can use Backspace to delete already selected tags, when your cursor is focused on the input field.

 License
 -------